Israel boosts security for Sharon funeral near Gaza border

 Security sources said Israel had deployed an Iron Dome rocket interceptor near Sycamore Farm, which has been hit by Gaza-launched rockets in the past.

 The rockets are often inaccurate and carry small warheads, causing relatively little damage.
-When fired in salvoes they spread panic and paralyze routine life in south Israel.
+When fired in salvoes they spread panic and paralyse routine life in south Israel.

 BIDEN, NETANYAHU TO TALK STRATEGY